Amusement park: 20th century

 In England, Dreamland Margate opened in 1880 with Frederick Savage's carousel the first amusement ride installed.
 In 1920 the Scenic Railway rollercoaster opened to the public with great success, carrying half a million passengers in its first year.
 The park also installed other rides common to the time including a smaller roller coaster, the Joy Wheel, Miniature Railway, The Whip and the River Caves.
 A ballroom was constructed on the site of the Skating Rink in 1920 and in 1923 a Variety Cinema was built on the site.
 Between 1920 and 1935 over £500,000 was invested in the site, constantly adding new rides and facilities and culminating in the construction of the Dreamland Cinema complex in 1934 which stands to this day.

-Meanwhile, the Blackpool Pleasure Beach was also being developed.
-Frequent large-scale investments were responsible for the construction of many new rides, including the Virginia Reel, Whip, Noah's Ark, Big Dipper and Dodgems.
+Until 2011, the Blackpool Pleasure Beach ranked among the top free of charge attractions in Britain.
+Blackpool Pleasure beach was developed continuously, requiring frequent large-scale investments.
+The construction of many new rides could be counted on.
+Rides included the Virginia Reel, Whip, Noah's Ark, Big Dipper and Dodgems.
 In the 1920s the "Casino Building" was built, which remains to this day.
 In 1923, land was reclaimed from the sea front.
 It was at this period that the park moved to its 44 acre current location above what became Watson Road, which was built under the Pleasure Beach in 1932.
 During this time Joseph Emberton, an architect famous for his work in the amusement trade was brought in to redesign the architectural style of the Pleasure Beach rides, working on the "Grand National" roller coaster, "Noah's Ark" and the Casino building to name a few.